Bramhall High School: Historic press coverage

-The school also was the focus of critical news headlines after it introduced sniffer dogs to search the school premises for traces of illegal drugs.
+The school also was the focus of critical news headlines, after it introduced sniffer dogs to search the school premises for traces of illegal drugs.

 In March 2007, the school was in the news after banning traditional knotted ties from the school uniform and replacing them with clip-on ties.
-A spokesperson for the school later declared that the move to introduce clip-on ties was "more about student appearance than health and safety".
+A spokesperson for the school later declared that the move to introduce clip-on ties was "more about student appearance than health and safety."

-OFSTED report
+Ofsted report

-An OFSTED inspection in 2014 rated the school as "Requires improvement" in all categories.
-Following the previous OFSTED inspection (2010) the school had been described as "a good and improving school with some outstanding features."
+An Ofsted inspection in 2014 rated the school as "Requires improvement" in all categories.
+Following the previous inspection in 2010, the school had been described as "a good and improving school, with some outstanding features."

 In September 2019, the school was inspected again.
-The inspectors found all aspects to be "Good", or "Outstanding"- but before the inspection referred to the schools 2 year Key Stage 3 curriculum model as 'the elephant in the room'.
+The inspectors found all aspects to be "Good" or "Outstanding" but, before the inspection, referred to the school's two year Key Stage 3 curriculum model as "the elephant in the room."
 Ofsted claimed that the requirements of the National Curriculum for a broad and balanced Key Stage 3 syllabus had not been met and repeated the "Requires improvement" judgement.
 Two months later a similar judgement depressed the judgement at Impington Village College and has caused other schools and academies to make adjustments to their curriculum model, and rewrite their curriculum intent.

 Academic performance

 The percentage of students gaining the top grades has reached the highest ever at 79.4%.
-The percentage achieving English, maths and 5+ A* – C grades rose from last year's 65% to 66% (provisional with remarks pending).
-At the same time the average points score per student rose by 13 points.
-This measure indicates students gaining (on average) the equivalent of an extra A* each compared with similar students in 2004.
-80% of students achieved at least two C grades in science, and 118 students achieved C or better in 3 separate sciences.
+The percentage achieving English, Maths and 5+ A* – C grades rose from last year's 65% to 66% (provisional with remarks pending).
+At the same time, the average score per student rose by 13 points; this measure indicated that students gaining (on average) the equivalent of an extra A* each compared with similar students in 2004.
+80% of students achieved at least two C grades in Science and 118 students achieved C or better in 3 separate sciences.